psarando/shire-reckoning/README.md

 then that would put the Shire Mid-year's Day on Gregorian June 23 (or June 22 in leap-years; to see this for yourself, [set the Shire Calendar to start reckoning from December 23](http://psarando.github.io/shire-reckoning/#tolkien-calendars)).
-Since Tolkien also stated that Mid-year's Day should correspond as closely as possible to the summer solstice, this would seem to put Shire Mid-year's Day 2 days after our usual summer solstices, but note that the summer solstice did generally occur on [proleptic Gregorian June 23 around 6000 years ago, and throughout much of antiquity](http://www.thetropicalevents.com/pngCharts/eSS_Gregorian1.png).
+Since Tolkien also stated that "Mid-year's Day was intended to correspond as nearly as possible to the summer solstice", this would seem to put Shire Mid-year's Day 2 days after our usual summer solstices, but note that the summer solstice did generally occur on [proleptic Gregorian June 23 around 6000 years ago, and throughout much of antiquity](http://www.thetropicalevents.com/pngCharts/eSS_Gregorian1.png).